 Ms. Dutting-Kane is an established Professional Engineer with over 20 years engineering experience in temporary structure design, manufacturing, and testing with focus on scaffold, forming and shoring.
 She is actively involved in ANSI safety and test standards development, has wide-ranging experience with Federal and State OSHA standards and Scaffold Training.
 Tracy has worked extensively with scaffold and shoring engineering, design and manufacturing, forensic engineering including accident investigation of temporary structures, and paving equipment design, testing and manufacture.
 She is also an Air Force veteran and retired from the Air Force Reserve.

-Francois Villeneuve, SAIA Presidential Appointee / Fraco Products Ltd.
+Francois Villeneuve, SAIA Member at Large / Fraco Products Ltd.

 Villeneuve is the engineering and project development vice-president of Fraco Products Ltd, in Saint-Mathias-Sur-Richelieu, Quebec, Canada.
 Founded in 1991, Fraco is a manufacturer and supplier of mast climbing work platforms, construction elevators and industrial lifts.
 Francois has been a involved with SAIA since 1999.
 He has served on ANSI A92 Main Committee, ANSI A92.9 and A92.10 subcommittees, CSA 354.5 and CSA 354.6.
 He is the current co-chair of the SAIA Construction Hoist Council.
 He has served as a board member of the SAIA.
 Francois is a graduate of the École Polytechnique of Montreal, Quebec, earning a Mechanical Engineering Degree.
 He is a member of the Quebec engineer professional organisation (Ordre des ingénieur du Québec).

-Michael Paladino, SAIA Board Representative / Eagle Scaffolding Services Inc.
+Michael Paladino, SAIA Board Appointee / Eagle Scaffolding Services Inc.

 As President of Eagle Scaffolding Services Inc., servicing the New York Metropolitan area, Michael is an experienced second-generation scaffold industry professional since 1979.
 As President of Eagle Scaffolding, he has evolved his company into a full-service scaffolding company providing access solutions to a large and varied customer base.